-The purpose of this planning report is to review an application for Consent to Land Severance.
-The application is being submitted on behalf of the landowner, Gilwood Farms Inc. (Mr. Martin Kiener) by the Goodreid Planning Group.
+The purpose of this planning report is to review applications for consent to land severance.
+The applications are being submitted on behalf of the landowner, Universalbau Corporation (Mr. Martin Kiener) by the Goodreid Planning Group.

-The subject property is approximately 4.0 hectares in size (40,000 sq m) and located on the east side of Gilwood Park Drive and north side of Sandy Bay Road in Lot 14, Concession 3 of the Geographic Township of Tay, now in the Town of Penetanguishene.
+The subject property is approximately 25.2 hectares in size and located on the east side of Gilwood Park Drive in Lots 14 and 15, Concession 3 of the Geographic Township of Tay, now in the Town of Penetanguishene.

-The Consent to Land Severance application is intended to sever five rural residential lots from a 4.0 ha rural parcel sized for municipal water and private septic systems.
+The Consent to Land Severance application is intended to sever five rural residential lots from a 25.2 ha rural parcel that are sized for municipal water and private septic systems.